 Other techniques to produce carbon dioxide would encompass dry ice, compost bags, fermentation, and CO2 bags.
 The problem with these techniques is that while these alternatives are very affordable, they are crude, create small amounts of CO2, and display poor results.

-Nowadays, more and more growers choose to cultivate their favourite strains indoors (for example super silver haze), and they are well acquainted with all the requirements for a bountiful yield.
+Nowadays, more and more growers choose to cultivate their favourite strains indoors (for example super silver haze), as it is very rewarding to be able to grow cannabis year round, regardless of where you live in the world.
 However, many of these people are still missing the value of increased productivity that CO2 offers.

 CO2 tank technique and generators offer an exciting avenue for growers to enjoy the staggering, proven benefits of carbon dioxide on plant growth.